-Formula One - it’s at the cutting edge of motorsport technology, constantly pushing the boundaries of power to weight ratios, grip and aerodynamic technology and of course, reliability (there’s no use in having the fastest car in the world if it cannot finish the race, right?).
+Formula 1 is without question at the leading edge of motorsport engineering and technology, constantly pushing the boundaries of power to weight ratios, grip and aerodynamic technology and of course, reliability.

-We received a call from one of the team engineers looking for a Donaldson TRAP breather, a simple device designed to trap any incoming moisture entering the hydraulic reservoir (moisture and oil are of course arch enemies and should not mix company).
-Zeus Hydratech are a UK distributor for the range of Donaldson products and so we were only too happy to help.
+We received a call from one of the team engineers looking for a Donaldson TRAP breather, a simple device designed to trap any incoming moisture entering the hydraulic reservoir (water particles in mineral hydraulic oil adversely effects system performance) Zeus Hydratech are a UK distributor for the range of Donaldson products and so we were only too happy to help.

 Above: Donaldson T.R.A.P breather

-It was after a conversation with Mr M, the site engineer that we dug a little deeper into the specific application for the breather.
-Mr M went on to explain that it would be used on their mobile hydraulic power pack units, used to test each of the F1 cars hydraulic systems.
+It was during a conversation with the lead hydraulic engineer that we discovered more about the specific application for the breather.
+The engineer explained that it would be used on their mobile hydraulic power pack units, used to test each of the F1 cars hydraulic systems.

-F1 was about to experience a change in legislation and specification, the introduction of wider wheels would mean the car’s hydraulic system pressure would need to increase (to cope with the extra force generated by the additional grip from wider tyres).
+As part of a possible FIA specification change, the team was advised that the following year's F1 cars may utilise wider wheels which meant an increase in hydraulic system pressure requirements (to cope with the extra force generated by the additional grip from wider tyres).
 Consequently, their existing power pack units used for pre-race preparation would need upgrading.

 Following a factory visit, our lead engineers carefully assed requirements for the new power pack, ensuring we understood exactly how the pack would be used and in what conditions.
 We took critical measurements, weights and noted positions of key components to ensure the race team would be completely happy with the configuration.

-We learnt on site that all F1 car hydraulic systems run hot, like REALLY hot!
-Typically, hydraulic pumps and valves are designed to run at around 50-60c, so finding reliable components that had to constantly perform at much higher temperatures would be a big challenge.
+We learnt on site, their F1 car hydraulic systems run considerablly hotter than most hydraulic systems.
+Typically, hydraulic pumps and valves are designed to run at around 50-60°c, so finding reliable components that had to constantly perform at much higher temperatures would be a big challenge.
 Manufacturer’s data sheets were painstakingly researched to ensure we specified components that we had total confidence would deliver consistent and reliable performance for the client.

 To ensure we could fit a larger electric motor (needed for the increase in system pressure) along with all other components (there was a lot – we needed a mini Tardis!) inside the same dimensional envelope as their original unit, we utilised our CAD system (solid works) and built a complete virtual power pack design which included all of the components that would be required to make it work.
 Utilising solid works as part of our proposal allowed the client to comfortably commit to the design without feeling like they were taking a total leap of faith, it gave them a comfortable insight of our vision prior to manufacture.